plalor/ZCON/README.md

 ## To run:

 An example script using 4 processors is shown in JuliaExample.jl.
-This should be used as a template, where the npzread calls are replaced your image, beam spectrum, response matrix, and attenuation matrix.
+This should be used as a template, where the npzread calls are replaced your image(s), beam spectrum, response matrix, and attenuation matrix.
 The required inputs are as follows:

 * `im_H` and `im_L`, the two images taken at different energies
 * `b_H` and `b_L`, the beam energies used to produce im_H and im_L